|Name: Coon Creek Ruins (FR 1076)||Author's Rating:|

 |Special Considerations: Please be respectful of the ruins

 The trail winds its way to along the foothills west of Coon Creek before dropping down into the creek itself.
-You can drive to within a few hundred yards of the ruins.
-The ruins are easy to hike to from the parking spot, without the thousand foot drop-offs typical in most of the other ruins in the Cherry Creek area.
-These ruins are just as impressive as some of the others around, but without the extreme hike and dangers involved.
+The ruins don't have the thousand foot drop-offs typical in most of the other ruins in the Cherry Creek area, but are just as impressive as some of the others around.
+The only thing you're missing is the extreme hike and dangers involved.
 Not to be missed!

 The Coon Creek ruins are located near the Sierra Ancha Wilderness.
 Sierra Ancha means "Broad Range" in Spanish.
 The area has a great deal of Indian ruins, many of which are difficult to find and access.